All you need to know to decide if this model is viable for you

 Retail Price: $10.40 – you you get $7.70

 Again, there is no such thing as a ‘normal order’ and it is unlikely you would get nice round numbers like this!
 But this infographic gives you an overall idea.

-The Primal Alternative Baking Licence is a feminine business model.
-Intuitive, care giving, empathetic and collaborative are all examples of feminine ways of working.
+The Primal Alternative Baking Licence is a collaborative, ethical & community centric business model.
 Once you have worked through this, or even just at first mention of how this works – you will get a feeling as to whether this is right for you, or not.
-There is no right or wrong here.
-As we have seen above, the model works.

 Now it is over to you to decide if this is the right fit for you, or not.

 On the call Potential Primalistas share with me their compelling why.

 - Why they are on their health journey.